kconfeiteiro/pyprojecttools/README.md

 ## Pull requests

 Pull requests are automatically completed.
 To pull new changes, use the command
 ```
 cd PyProjectTools & git pull https://github.com/kconfeiteiro/PyProjectTools & cd ..
 ```
 in your terminal (opened in your working directory).
+You can also simply use `cd PyProjectTools & git pull & cd ..`.

 # Issues and Collaboration